buyekeobare/SustainWell/README.md

 ## License

-This project is licensed under the Apache License.
-See the LICENSE file for details.
+SustainWell is licensed under the Apache License.
+See the [LICENSE](LICENSE) file for details.

 ---